 - Whether and how the discovery and the service provisioning are impacted.

 - Whether and how the service continuity procedures are impacted while the UE is only connected with NTN.

+- Whether and how the EAS can be relocated while the UE can be connected with NTN/TN.